Echo-Heo/aphelion-util/README.md

-just stuff for aphelion stuff
+Library for types and traits for [Aphelion](https://github.com/orbit-systems/aphelion/)